Noregs Ungdomslag: History

 The society has its roots in a number of societies for reading and discussion formed in the last part of the 19th century, often related to the folk high schools.
 In a founding meeting in Trondheim in 1896 delegates from seven of the earlier formed county societies were gathered, and the national umbrella organization Noregs Ungdomslag was formed.
 A central task from the start was enlightenment of the people, in particular by providing speakers to the local chapters.
 These activities closed down when radio and other mass media became widespread.
 The local societies could provide libraries, organize cinema, and work for obtaining assembly houses (ungdomshus), often through collective voluntary work (dugnad).

 Leaders

 Among the early leaders of the society were author Sven Moren, who chaired the society for two periods, Klaus Sletten, Nikolaus Gjelsvik, and Olav Midttun.

-The current leader (chairman of the board) is Kristian Fjellanger, while Eli Ulvestad is Secretary General.
+The current leader (chairman of the board) is Torbjørn Bergwitz Lauen while Magni Hjertenes Flyum is Secretary General.